Nested Catalan tables and a recurrence relation in noncommutative quantum field theory: Introduction

+Let us return to the recurrence relation \eqref{e:rr} and explain the combinatorial problem.
+For this purpose it is safe to consider the $\{E_{b_{j}}\}$ as pairwise different formal variables and to set $\lambda=-1$.
+The complete expression for the ($N=2k+2$)-point function $G^{(0)}_{b_{0}b_{1}\ldots b_{2k+1}}$ according to (\ref{e:rr}) yields $2^kc_k$ terms of the form

-with $p<q$, $r<s$, $t<u$, and $v<w$.
-However, some of them cancel.
+with $p<q$, $r<s$, $t<u$ and $v<w$, where $c_k=\frac{1}{k+1}\binom{2k}{k}$ is the $k$th Catalan number.
+However, some of the terms cancel.
 In this paper we answer the so far open questions: \emph{Which terms survive the cancellations?
-Can they be explicitly characterised, without going into the recursion?} The answer will be encoded in \emph{Catalan tables}, which are Catalan tuples of Catalan tuples.
-A Catalan tuple is one of $>200$ mathematical structures counted by the Catalan numbers $c_k$.
-See e.g.\ the online Catalan addendum~\cite{Stanley:2013??} to \cite{Stanley:1999??}.
-The Catalan tables could also be relevant for other combinatorial problems.
+Can they be explicitly characterised, without going into the recursion?} The answer will be encoded in \emph{nested Catalan tables}.

-The same recursive equation \eqref{e:rr} appears in the planar sector of the 2-matrix model for mixed correlation functions \cite{Eynard:2005iq}.
-The distinction between even $b_{2i}$ and odd $b_{2i+1}$ matrix indices in \eqref{e:rr} corresponds to the different matrices of the 2-matrix model.

 The paper is organised as follows.
-In Sec.~\ref{sec:sym} the symmetries of $G^{(N)}$ are discussed.
-Afterwards, in Secs.~\ref{sec:CT} and \ref{sec:Ctab} we introduce Catalan tuples, Catalan tables, certain trees and operations on them.
-Sec.~\ref{sec:RC} is the main part of this paper.
-We prove in Theorem \ref{thrm:RC} that the Catalan tables precisely encode the terms in the non-crossing expansion of $G^{(N)}$ with specified designated node.
-The Catalan numbers $c_{k}=\frac{1}{k+1}\binom{2k}{k}$ will count various parts of our results and will be related directly to the numbers $d_{k}=\frac{1}{k+1}\binom{3k+1}{k}$, which count the number of Catalan tables, see Theorem \ref{thrm:NrT}.
+In Sec.~\ref{sec:sym} the symmetries of $G^{(0)}_{b_0...b_{N-1}}$ are discussed.
+Afterwards, in Secs.~\ref{sec:CT} and \ref{sec:Ctab} we introduce Catalan tuples, nested Catalan tables, certain trees and operations on them.
+The Catalan numbers $c_{k}=\frac{1}{k+1}\binom{2k}{k}$ will count various parts of our results and will be related to the number $d_{k}=\frac{1}{k+1}\binom{3k+1}{k}$ of nested Catalan tables of length $k+1$, see Proposition \ref{thrm:NrT}.
+Sec.~\ref{sec:bijection} is the main part of this paper.
+We prove in Theorem \ref{thrm:RC} that nested Catalan tables precisely encode the surviving terms in the expansion of $G^{(0)}_{b_0...b_{N-1}}$ with specified designated node.

-Both the Catalan tables and the $G^{(N)}$ can be depicted conveniently as chord diagrams with threads, which will be introduced in Appendix~\ref{sec:CD}.
+Both the nested Catalan tables and the $G^{(0)}_{b_0...b_{N-1}}$ can be depicted conveniently as chord diagrams with threads, which will be introduced in Appendix~\ref{sec:CD}.
 Through these diagrams it will become clear that the recursion relation (\ref{e:rr}) is related to well-known combinatorial problems~\cite{noy1,noy2}.